Sun Honglei: Acting career

 In 2008, Sun starred alongside Zhang Ziyi in the arthouse film Forever Enthralled.

 In 2009, Sun starred in the spy war drama Lurk which was a major hit in China.
 The series propelled him as one of the top television actors in China, earning him Best Actor accolades at the Shanghai Television Festival, Flying Apsaras Awards and China TV Golden Eagle Award.
 The same year, he starred in the epic historical drama The Road We Have Taken based on the award-winning novel of the same name by Jiang Qitao; which earned high acclaim when it aired.

-In 2010, Sun starred in the romantic comedy film If You Are the One 2 directed by Feng Xiaogang.
+In 2010, Sun starred in the romantic comedy film If You Are the One 2 directed by Feng Xiaogang.The film was released on June 22 and topped the weekly box office chart in its first week with a revenue of 25 million yuan.

 In 2011, Sun starred in the historical film The Warring States as military strategist Sun Bin.

 In 2015, Sun starred in the youth film The Ark of Mr. Chow directed by Xiao Yang.

+On January 15, 2016, the comedy-mystery film Royal Treasure, starring Sun Honglei, was released.
+The film's box office exceeded 100 million yuan within six days of its release.

+In February 2021, Sun Honglei provided the voice for the character Haifangzhu in the film The Yinyang Master.

+In October 2022, Literature and Art in the War of Resistance, the first original documentary drama by the China National Theatre Company, premiered at the National Centre for the Performing Arts Drama Theatre.
+Sun Honglei played the role of Mr. Jinshan and admitted in an interview that the role was quite a challenge.

 Personal life

 On 1 October 2014, Sun announced he and Wang Jundi (王骏迪) are tying the knot and the wedding was held in Paris.
 Their daughter was born on 16 December 2017.